Why Should I Join NASSP?

 Principals need and deserve comprehensive support to advance their career and lead their schools to success.
 The National Association of Secondary School Principals (NASSP) provides robust professional development and resources to principals, assistant principals, and school leaders from across the United States and 35 countries around the world.
 NASSP members are part of a powerful network of school leaders who are committed to the success of each and every student.
 The support that NASSP provides its members is unparalleled and includes:

-- Nationwide advocacy efforts—giving every school leader a voice in the halls of Congress, the U.S. Department of Education, the White House, and the national news media
+- Nationwide advocacy efforts: engagement in NASSP programs to amplify school leaders’ voices on crucial issues in the halls of Congress, the U.S. Department of Education, the White House, and the national news media.